naomi-iizuka/ADAProject_teambis/index.md

 ## Method

 <p style='text-align: justify;'>
-  We used the <a href = "https://zenodo.org/record/4277311#.Ybt4w33MK3J"> Quotebank </a> dataset from the year 2020, <b>ACHANGER SELON LE DATA SET QU'ON UTILISE</b> which consists of quotes taken from English language newspaper articles and web domains, with the speaker attributed to the quote by the Quobert framework.
+  We used the <a href = "https://zenodo.org/record/4277311#.Ybt4w33MK3J"> Quotebank </a> dataset from the year 2020,  which consists of quotes taken from English language newspaper articles and web domains, with the speaker attributed to the quote by the Quobert framework.
 Our self-confidence metric is based on <a href="https://www.researchgate.net/publication/26877357_Verbal_Expressions_of_Confidence_and_Doubt">"Verbal Expressions of Confidence and Doubt"</a>, a psychology paper published in 2009, which rated the percieved self-confidence of speakers through their expression.
 The personal information of quoted persons such as their gender, birth year and occupation was retrieved from Wikidata. </p>

 ### Some statistics on the speakers: